What Really Happened to Pan Am? The Hijacking That Destroyed an Empire

 By the time Flight 103 went down, Pan Am was already in serious financial trouble.
 The problems stretched back almost a decade and came from several directions at once.

 Deregulation hit them hardest.
 The Airline Deregulation Act of 1978 removed the government protections that had essentially guaranteed Pan Am its international routes.
 Suddenly every airline could fly anywhere.
-The monopoly Pan Am had built its entire business model around evaporated overnight.
+The monopoly Pan Am had built its entire business model on evaporated overnight.
 Airlines that had been built for domestic competition, like American and United, could now chase Pan Am on its most profitable international routes with lower cost structures.

 The Mystery: Did Someone Know?